udacity/create-your-own-adventure/english/zork/zork.md

 There is also om twine on the ground.

-The work Zork brings back memories.
+The word Zork brings back memories.

 Zork is life, Zork is love.